The Free Pop Electronic Concept

 I won't bother going into Jess and James' biography.
 You can read it separately.
 That said, if you're familiar with their commercial brand of Euro-pop, then this one shot 1970 collaborative effort with Belgian classical composer and studio owner Arsene Souffriau will come as a major surprise.

 Produced by Souffriau who also co-wrote all six tracks, "A New Exciting Experience" showcased the talents of Lameirinhas brothers James (bass) and Jess (lead guitar), along with Jess and James sidemen Scott Bradford (keyboards), Stu Martin (drums), and percussionist Vinagre.
-The original concept was quite avant garde.
+The original concept was quite avant-garde.
 To quote the liner notes: "Take a third of free jazz and another third of pop music, and a third of electronic music, add several pinches of technical performances, shake and serve cold on a great record player ... the ear, however should be warmed up."
 So how'd it turn out?
 Funny to say, but from a musical stance at least half of the collection wasn't all that different from your standard Jess and James release.
-Tracks like '' and '' were quite commercial; the major difference being all five selections were recorded as instrumentals.
-Against this backdrop the album offered up a weird, but highly likeable stew of pop, psych, soul, and experimental sounds.
+Tracks like the opening Stax-influenced instrumental 'Chewing Gum Delirium', 'F.P.E.T.
+No 1 (Free Pop Electronic Theme)', and the closer 'Pish!
+Pshaw!' were quite commercial; occasionally almost MOR-ish.
+All five selections were instrumentals offering up a weird, but highly likeable stew of pop, psych, soul, and experimental sounds.
+Once you got over the initial weirdness, it really wasn't all that psychedelic, or even avant-garde, rather sounded like pedestrian jazz-soul collection with too many sound effects dumped into the mix.
+Mind you, it was still a lot of fun to check out - especially if you had a couple of cold Stella Artois to go along with the listening experience.
 This is nothing more than speculation on my part, but the album actually sounded like the band had recorded the basic rhythm tracks first with Souffriau dumping the experimental sounds during post-production.
 As a result, at times the set had a distinctive 'stitched together' feel.
 Unfortunately it also made for one of those releases you simply can't accurately describe so take all of this with a grain of salt.

 New Exciting Experience" track listing:

-'Cosmos Rhythms' was a little more experimental with the band turning in an extended, African-flavored percussion-based jam that allowed Souffriau's experimental edge a greater spotlight.
+'Cosmos Rhythms' blended into the opener but was a little more experimental and guitar oriented with the band turning in an extended, African-flavored percussion-based jam that allowed Souffriau's experimental edge a greater spotlight.
 Nice track except for the irritating sax figure.
+Imagine a Traffic song with synthesizer player Dick Hyman deciding to freak-out during the session.

-With Sauffriau's electronic frosting applied in an even heaver dose, 'Planetary Gospel' sounded like something the Ramsey Lewis Trio, or Ray Charles might have released in the mid-1960s - orchestrated soul-jazz.
+With Sauffriau's electronic frosting applied in an even heaver dose, 'Planetary Gospel' sounded like something the Ramsey Lewis Trio, or Ray Charles might have released in the mid-1960s - orchestrated soul-jazz with an out-of-control Atari controller added to the mix.
 The in-studio party sound effects were actually funny to hear when juxtaposed against the electronic whirlwind.

 'F.P.E.T.
 No 1 (Free Pop Electronic Theme' was another attractive Memphis-styled jam highlighted by some tasty lead guitar from Jess, Scott Bradford's B-3 Hammond and Stu Martin's Latin flavored percussion.
 Once again the basic groove was so strong that Souffriau's electronics really didn't add a great deal to the mix; in fact you seldom actually noticed the bleeps and blurbs on this one.